theAids/pantolav.github.io/cloudant-nosql.md

 3. You will be prompted to enter a username and password.
 Enter your IBM Bluemix credentials.

 4. Under `Warehouse Name`, enter your desired warehouse name.
-For this tutorial, we will name this warehouse `Books_Warehouse`.
+For this tutorial, we will name this warehouse `books-warehouse-<your name>`.
 	>The warehouse name should not contain spaces.

 5. Under `Data Sources`, enter `books` then click the dropdown option `books`.